ati-ozgur/KDD99/README.md

 1. Download KDD99 dataset files from internet
 2. Unzip dataset files
 3. Create and sqlite database and import these files
-4. Use this database for creating necessary input files for machine learning algorithms.
+4. Use this database for creating necessary dataset files for machine learning algorithms.
 5. Following tools will be supported.
     a.
 Weka, the most used toolbox in this domain
     b.
 R (planned)
     c.
 Python (planned)
-6.

 This projects uses following technologies mainly.
- * Java
+ * JVM
  * Gradle
+ * Groovy
+ * sqlite
+ * weka
+ * moa

-All other necessary components (weka,...) are downloaded from maven repositories.
+Except for JVM and sqlite, all other necessary components (weka,groovy,moa...) are downloaded from maven repositories.

+1. Open command line
+2. Control **java* is available
+3. Control **sqlite3** is available

+Following command will give you available commands

+    gradlew tasks

 Start with following command in Windows